JonathanPrecise/FloatingWindows/README.md

 This is based on [XFHW3](https://github.com/shooash/XHFW3) (a fork of the now unmantained [XHaloFloatingWindow](https://github.com/zst123/XHaloFloatingWindow)).
 Credits to @shooash for creating XHFW3, and to @zst123 for creating the original XHaloFloatingWindow!

 ## Disclaimer
-As any Xposed module, this may brick your phone, cause bootloops, make you go mad, or cause a catastrophe.
-It will probably not work for SAMSUNG devices with TouchWiz, it *may* cause conflicts with some LG tablets, and it is known to **not** work on my pencil sharpener.
+This will probably not work for SAMSUNG devices with TouchWiz, and it *may* cause conflicts with some LG tablets.
+And as any Xposed module, this may brick your phone, cause bootloops, make you go mad, or cause a catastrophe.

 Jokes aside, be careful with this.
 We take no responsibility at all if anything weird or undesired happens.